hpeiy98/K8STARS/examples/README_en.md

 Remember the created image’s name.
 The example here has the following image name as an example: `ccr.ccs.tencentyun.com/tarsbase/hellogo:20200725145313`

-9. Modify the ‘simpleserver.yaml’ file and deploy ‘TestApp.HelloGo’ to the kubernetes cluster
+9. Modify the `simpleserver.yaml` file and deploy `TestApp.HelloGo` to the kubernetes cluster

    `vim $GOPATH/src/TestApp/HelloGo/simpleserver.yaml` Edit the `image`’s value to the image name from the last step.

    ```yaml
    apiVersion: apps/v1